vrchost/rooibos/resources/docs/installation/Upgrading.md

 # Upgrading from MDID 3.2.x

-To upgrade an installation of MDID 3.2.x, replace the old package folder with the new package, keeping your `rooibos_settings` and any other custom files and folders in place.
+To upgrade an installation of MDID 3.2.x, replace the old package folder with the new package.
+There may be new configuration settings, so you will also need the new `rooibos_settings` folder, but bringing over your previous `local_settings.py` file and any other custom files and folders.

 ## Update virtual environment
 ```